How you can recoup some expenses for learning difficulties

 These conditions are not prescribed minimum benefits (PMBs).
 Medication and consultations with healthcare practitioners will typically only be covered by your day-to-day benefits.
 This often means you must fund these costs from your medical savings account.

-Unless you are on an expensive medical scheme option with an above-threshold benefit, you may find your savings account quickly depleted and be forced to pay these expenses out of pocket.
+Unless you are on an expensive medical scheme option with above threshold benefits, you may find your savings account quickly depleted and be forced to pay these expenses out of pocket.
+Read more: What is an above-threshold benefit on my medical scheme?

 Only a few schemes, like Momentum, Fedhealth and Profmed, have options that offer benefits specifically for ADHD but not the other conditions.